modeldriven-hu/astah-plugin-ideas/README.md

 The following repository contains all the ideas that we came up for Astah, a great modeling tool.
 If you would like to implement any of these ideas, feel free to contact me, I am happy to support you.

+## Import schema structure from SQL database

+Import schema structure from an SQL database into Astah.

 ## UML Profile editor plugin [done]

 - See: https://github.com/modeldriven-hu/astah-profile